 Scholarly Commons Citation

 Doran, Michael, "Managers, Shareholders, and the Corporate Double Tax" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 916.
+916.